pkk-code/rclone/docs/content/sftp.md

 Raw PEM-encoded private key.

+Note that this should be on a single line with line endings replaced with '\n', eg

+    key_pem = -----BEGIN RSA PRIVATE KEY-----\nMaMbaIXtE\n0gAMbMbaSsd\nMbaass\n-----END RSA PRIVATE KEY-----

+This will generate the single line correctly:

+    awk '{printf "%s\\n", $0}' < ~/.ssh/id_rsa

-If specified, will override key_file parameter.
+If specified, it will override the key_file parameter.

 Properties: